mmponn/Valbak/README.md

 Valheim is a challenging open world game where it is not uncommon for players to spend dozens of hours or more building and customizing their individual game worlds and characters.

-Thus any circumstance that results in the loss of a saved game file can be devastating.
+Thus any circumstance that results in the loss of a saved game file can be emotionally devastating.

-One such circumstance is, when used in conjunction with Steam Cloud, Valheim can occasionally lose many hours of saved game play.
+One such circumstance is, when used in conjunction with Steam Cloud Sync, Valheim can occasionally lose many hours of saved game play.

-After losing dozens of hours of saved game files several times, the author of Valbak felt that in order to continue playing Valheim, a solution to this problem must be invented.
+After, on several occasions, losing dozens of hours of saved game files, the author of Valbak felt that in order to continue playing Valheim, a solution to this problem must be created.

-Could another backup solution have worked without requiring the authoring of Valbak?
-Probably yes, however, at the time, the problem seemed to present a convenient opportunity for learning and gaining firsthand experience developing software using the [Rust programming language](https://www.rust-lang.org/) in a medium-small sized project.
+Could another existing backup solution have worked without requiring the creation of Valbak?
+Probably yes, however at the time the problem seemed to present a convenient opportunity to learn and gain firsthand experience developing software using the [Rust programming language](https://www.rust-lang.org/) in a medium-small sized project.

+## Installation

+Find and download the latest stable [release](https://github.com/mmponn/valbak/releases).
+There is no installer, and so the executable can be launched from any directory.

+## Uninstall

+To delete Valbak, simply delete the Valbak executable.

+Valbak stores copies of game files to a directory specified by the user.
+The suggested default is a `Valbak` directory in the user's `Documents` directory.

+Valbak also stores configuration and logging files in `%APPDATA%\valbak`.

+No other files or registry entries are touched.

 ## Architecture